bkellerlab/hFF03_hydrogels/README.md

 # hFF03_hydrogels

-This repository contains supporting information to our publication:
+This repository contains supporting information to our publications:

 Heinz, F., Proksch, J., Schmidt, R. F., Gradzielski, M., Koksch, B., & Keller, B. G. .
 *How chromophore labels shape the structure and dynamics of a peptide hydrogel.*